 Dr. Goldstein is also an administrative and educational leader in women’s health and sex differences in medicine, locally and nationally.
 At BWH, she has built a unique research infrastructure to foster collaborative efforts to understand mechanisms that explain sex differences in health and disease across disciplines and methods of study.
 She also is the Principal Investigator of a Harvard-wide junior faculty training program on building interdisciplinary careers in women’s health called, “Hormones and Genes in Women’s Health: From Bench to Bedside” and is committed to training the next generation in this arena in medicine.

-Goldstein, JM, Seidman, LJ, O'Brien, LM, Horton, NJ, Kennedy, DN, Makris, N, Caviness, VS, Faraone, SV, Tsuang MT.
+Goldstein, JM, Seidman, LJ, O’Brien, L, Horton, N, Kennedy, DN, Makris, N, Caviness, VS, Faraone, SV, Tsuang, MT.
 Impact of normal sexual dimorphisms on sex differences in structural brain abnormalities in schizophrenia assessed by magnetic resonance imaging.
 Archives of General Psychiatry, 2002; 59:154-164.
+PMID: 11825137